Dr Will Edwards

 Professor Helen Nicholson

 After graduating from the University of Bristol, Professor Nicholson worked as a doctor in hospital and community settings before taking up an academic position in the Department of Anatomy at Bristol.
 She moved to the University of Otago in 2000 to become Professor of Anatomy and subsequently became head of the Department of Anatomy.
 In 2007 she was appointed Dean of the Otago School of Medical Sciences (now School of Biomedical Sciences), and in 2011 was the Acting Deputy Vice-Chancellor (Research and Enterprise) for six months.
 Professor Nicholson was appointed as Pro-Vice-Chancellor (International) in February 2014.
 In this role she was responsible for the strategic development of the University’s international profile involving recruiting and supporting international students; enriching internationalisation of the curriculum; and fostering partnerships with some of the top universities in the world so that the University of Otago sustains its role as a leading teaching and research organisation in the international arena.
-Professor Nicholson was appointed inaugural Deputy Vice-Chancellor (External Engagement) in mid-2015.
-The current role focusses on strengthening external engagement, raising the profile of the University of Otago and attracting high quality domestic and international students to study at Otago.
-Helen’s current external appointments include membership of the Confucius Institute Board, the Executive of the International Federation of Associations of Anatomists and she is an Associate Trustee of Men’s Health Trust New Zealand.
+Professor Nicholson was appointed inaugural Deputy Vice-Chancellor (External Engagement) in mid-2015, a role that focussed on strengthening external engagement, raising the profile of the University of Otago and attracting high quality domestic and international students to study at Otago.
+Helen was Acting Vice-Chancellor at the University of Otago from March 2021 to the end of January 2022 and is currently the Deputy Vice-Chancellor (Academic).
+Her current external appointments include membership of the Council of the National University of Samoa, the Governance Group of the Healthier Lives National Science Challenge and the Executive of the International Federation of Associations of Anatomists.

 Dr David Schaaf